Darkblotched rockfish: Taxonomy

 The darkblotched rockfish was first formally described as Sebastodes crameri in 1897 by the American ichthyologist David Starr Jordan with the type locality given as off Tillamook, Oregon.
 Some authorities place this species in the subgenus Eosebastes.
 The specific name honors Frank Cramer, the American biologist and educator, who was a student of Jordan’s and who studied the cranial morphology of rockfishes.

 Description

 The darkblotched rockfish has a deep body which in life is colored white or pink marked with brown bars, once caught the color changes to pink or orange with 3 to 5 dark bars on their back.
 There is a dark blotch on the operculum.
 There are 13 spines and 12 to 14 soft rays in the dorsal fin while the anal fin has 3 spines and between 5 and 7 soft rays.
 The second spine in the anal fin is shorter than the third.
-The head bears strongly to moderately robust spineswith spines on the nasal, preocular, supraocular, postocular, tympanic, parietal and nuchal bones, there are no coronal spines.
+The head bears strongly to moderately robust spines with spines on the nasal, preocular, supraocular, postocular, tympanic, parietal and nuchal bones; however, there are no coronal spines.
 The caudal fin is moderately emarginate.
 The maximum published total length is 58 cm.